learn-the-web/activities/_certs/README.md

 These HTTPS certificates are nothing special—just self-signed localhost only certificates used for development.

-*They’re in the repository to allow for each development startup time.*
+*They’re in the repository to allow for easier development startup time.*